 Is Picklebet Safe to Use?

-What eSports are available for betting at Picklebet?
+What eSports betting is available at Picklebet?

 Picklebet covers all of the most popular eSports, such as League of Legends, Dota2 and CS:GO.
 However, they do have several less popular games on the menu as well.
 Check out the review above for the full list.

-Is fantasy eSports betting available at Picklebet?
+Is sports betting available at Picklebet?